kevinfAAA/kevs-project-portfolio-3/README.md

 <br>
 For testing purposes the user answered Python Developer.

-- When the user submits an answer to the "What job are you look for?" question, ther user is then prompted by another question "Where are looking to work?".
+- When the user submits an answer to the "What job are you look for?" question, the user is then prompted by another question "Where are looking to work?".
 It worked as expected.
 <br>
 For testing purposes the user answered Dublin.